freealise/freealise/audionoise/readme.md

-to detect notes for readability and visual feedback display piano keys, fingering, notes and chord name (integrate in a foot stand and backlight the screen)
+to detect notes for readability and visual feedback display piano keys, fingering, notes and chord name (move away from the feet and backlight the screen)
 _
 do fft
 until spectrum is empty